 Welcome to the jungle, we got fun and games.
 (Cue the Guns N’ Roses) Just kidding, but welcome to Leticia,Colombia or as you will soon discover, the Tres Fronteras region.
-Looking to explore 2 more countries without the hassle of immigration or security procedures?
+Looking to see 3 countries in one day, without the hassle of immigration or security procedures?
 Follow along for this wild amazon ride.

 Why is this area called Tres Fronteras?

-This is the intersecting point of Colombia, Brazil & Peru.
+Tres Fronteras is the intersecting point of Colombia, Brazil & Peru.
 Between these 3 countries are invisible borders which means you can freely move between countries without passport or security measures.
-Tres Fronteras translates to, Three Frontiers, as I’m sure you can understand why.
+Tres Fronteras translates to, Three Frontiers, and is worthwhile for all curious travelers.
 The three cities that make the Tres Fronteras are as follows:

 - Colombia – Leticia